Humanitarian aid in conflict zones: Ukraine

 The conflict in Eastern Ukraine, which began in 2014, has resulted in significant humanitarian challenges, with approximately 40% of Ukraine's population requiring humanitarian assistance.
 Organizations such as the ICRC, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), and local NGOs have been active in providing food, medical care, shelter, and support for internally displaced persons.

 The conflict in Eastern Ukraine has resulted in extensive mine contamination and shifting frontlines, making many areas dangerous or inaccessible for humanitarian operations.
 Mines and unexploded ordnance pose a constant threat to both civilians and aid workers, complicating the delivery of assistance and the assessment of needs in affected areas.

 Yemen

 The Yemeni Civil War, which escalated in 2015, has created one of the worst humanitarian crises in the world.
 Organizations like the United Nations World Food Programme (WFP), Save the Children, and the ICRC have been instrumental in delivering aid, including food supplies, healthcare, and support for displaced families.

-In Yemen, the Houthi rebels have been accused of obstructing humanitarian aid efforts in areas under their control.
-This includes diverting aid supplies, imposing heavy taxes on aid shipments, and restricting the movements of humanitarian workers.
-Such actions have complicated the already dire humanitarian situation, with millions of Yemenis relying on international aid for survival.

-In addition, the blockade imposed by the Saudi-led coalition and the destruction of infrastructure, including ports, roads, and bridges, have severely hampered the delivery of aid in Yemen.
-These actions have led to fuel shortages, increased costs for transportation, and prolonged delivery times, exacerbating the humanitarian crisis by limiting access to food, clean water, and medical supplies.